Timothy C. Hain, MD. • Page last modified: April 12, 2021

 Practically, PVM seem to be associated with severe consequences.
 As once you have them, they are there for life, prevention is the main goal of treatment.

-We advocate attention to reducing vascular risk factors, and especially controlling labile (i.e. rapidly changing) hypertension.
+We advocate attention to reducing vascular risk factors, and especially controlling both static (constant) as well as labile (i.e. rapidly changing) hypertension.
 "White coat" hypertension is a type of labile hypertension.
 Thus if your blood pressure is "only up at the doctor's office", this does not mean that you are safe from PVM.
 A beta blocker might help.
+Intensive blood pressure control (defined as "targeting" a BP < 120) was associated with a smaller increase in white matter lesions in 449 hypertensive patients over the age of 50 (Sprint group, 2019).
+According to Croall et al (2018), " Intensive BP lowering did not reduce cerebral perfusion in severe small vessel disease. " In our opinion, intensive blood pressure control is a generally good idea, although not applicable to everyone.

-Reducing elevated cholesterol, and strict control of diabetes is probably helpful too.
-As diabetes is often correlated with being overweight, reducing calorie intake until the BMI becomes normal is prudent.
+Reducing calorie intake until the BMI becomes normal is prudent.
 Physical fitness is weakly associated with better white matter (Sexton et al, 2016).

-Small amounts of vitamin b6 (pyridoxine) supplementation also seem reasonable (i.e. 2 mg/day).
+Small amounts of vitamin b6 (pyridoxine) supplementation are reasonable (i.e. 2 mg/day).

-Cognitively complex leisure activity (i.e. doing something difficult in your retirement or just in your spare time) is associated with better mental performance in persons with white matter lesions (Saccynski et al, 2008).
+Cognitively complex leisure activity (i.e. doing something difficult in your spare time) is associated with better mental performance in persons with white matter lesions (Saccynski et al, 2008).
 It is certainly better for your brain to be physically active, and probably better to also keep your brain active.

 It is not clear if daily aspirin intake is useful or harmful in persons with PVM, and in our opinion, the decision should be made on an individual basis.
 Persons with bleeds, probably should not be on aspirin.
 In other words, an MRI is needed to make this decision.
 Beta blockers such as propranolol and related medications may be especially suitable to prevention of spikes in blood pressure.
 These drugs are also cardioprotective.
 In other words, if someone has "white coat hypertension", a beta blocker might be worth considering.
 More data would be helpful here, as this is simply speculation.